kkibria/slideshow-dist/md/chuserman.md

 of this user manual is also a good file to examine.

-Once you start to collect the parts that are most useful to you, you can save them for later use as your own starter templates.
+Once you start to collect the parts that are most useful to you, you can save them for later time to be used as your own starter content.

+It is good to try different markdown texts, different layouts and learn thru observing the cause and effect.

 ## SlideShow content organization